spinnaker/spinnaker.github.io/reference/halyard/high-availability.md

 ### Clouddriver-Read-Only

-Inspired by [Netflix](https://blog.spinnaker.io/scaling-spinnaker-at-netflix-part-1-8a5ae51ee6de), the Clouddriver-Read-Only service, or ```clouddriver-ro``` handles all read requests to Clouddriver.
+The Clouddriver-Read-Only service, or ```clouddriver-ro``` handles all read requests to Clouddriver.
 This service can be scaled to handle an increased number of reads.

 This service's name when [configuring its sizing](/reference/halyard/component-sizing/) is ```spin-clouddriver-ro```.